 Ranking of Best to Worst EMR Systems for Doctors

 Doctors often use electronic medical record system software to organize patient history, medical data, billing systems, and prescriptions.
 Some EMRs are the best to use whereas others might not bring good experiences for doctors.

-EpicCare EMR is a fast, doctor-friendly EMR software recognized as the industry leading reliable medical record system.
+EpicCare EMR is a fast, doctor-friendly EMR software recognized as the industry-leading reliable medical record system.

-- It has incredibly versatile ability to furnish a lot of functions to all its users in the healthcare industry.
+- It has an incredibly versatile ability to furnish a lot of functions to all its users in the healthcare industry.

 - Collecting medication, organization of meetings, appointment scheduling, and arrangement of history are some of those functions that work well.